rshagawa/CS146C/README.md

-# this is our first cs 146 file
+# This is our first CS 146 C Repo

-## Okay this is Epic